Do I Really Need Support? Challenges of the Work & Corporate Climate

 Sometimes we forget, or simply become acclimatised to the stresses that we experience at work.
 Yoga helps remind you of your more more natural, human, relaxed (remember that feeling?) self.

 A busy lifestyle in a modern urban or corporate environment can be a nightmare for the subtle physiology of the body, and equally in turn, your mind, emotions and lifestyle.
-Here we look at some of the challenges, and how wellness services can help.
+Here we look at some of the challenges, and wellness advice for the workplace that can help.

 Highly stressed workplace environments take their toll.
 Whether fast-paced and over-adrenalising or relatively sedentary and desk-oriented, the circumstances combine to stress the body particularly when combined with long hours in front of a screen (which irritates the hypothalamus of the brain).